 McCampbell used Ranger alcohol inks on Yupo paper to produce thin yet vibrant colors, a characteristic of stained-glass windows.
 But since Yupo paper is not transparent enough to let the light shine through (see our article about backlit light boxes and film material) and dyes are fugitive, Rachael came up with an alternative to add backlit lighting to her artwork.
 She scanned her original artwork, enlarged it to fit the allocated space, and printed it on a backlit film.

-Based on the specifications of her graphic, DSA built a thin profile light box that would perfectly fit the piece of film and harmoniously illuminate it from the back.
+Based on the specifications of her graphic, DSA built a custom thin light box with side access that would perfectly fit the piece of film and harmoniously illuminate it from the back.
 As you can see on the install video, once the light box is turned on, the artwork literally glows on the wall and has an even greater impact on the room.

 Backlit illumination is a powerful way to recreate a feeling of natural light and invite contemplation by highlighting all the vibrant colors of the art piece.
 When illuminating art from the back, you create an even and harmonious illumination without any dark spots or light reflections that would disturb the original intent of the graphic.